 2.1 million holidaymakers to head overseas

-As the UK prepares for cold, wet and windy weather, many travelling abroad will be escaping to the sunshine.
-Spain is yet again the UK’s favourite foreign holiday destination for the weekend, with Malaga, Alicante and the Canary Islands the most popular regions.
-Daytime temperatures this weekend are set to reach balmy levels of 20C in Malaga, 20C in Alicante and 22C in Tenerife.
+Many will travelling abroad looking for guaranteed sunshine.
+Spain is once again the UK’s favourite foreign holiday destination for the weekend, with Malaga, Alicante and the Canary Islands the most popular regions and temperatures this weekend are set to reach 21C in Malaga, 23C in Alicante and 23C in Gran Canaria.

-Southern Turkey will also be busy, with holidaymakers enjoying 21C, while Egypt is another popular choice for sun seekers – with temperatures of 31C predicted in Hurghada.
-Britons will be travelling even further afield in the search for sun as ABTA Members report that Cancun and Florida are selling well.
+Turkey will also be busy, with holidaymakers enjoying sunshine and 23C, while Egypt is another popular choice for sun seekers – with temperatures of 31C predicted in Hurghada.
+Britons will be travelling even further afield in the search for sun as ABTA Members report that Mexico, Cape Verde and Florida are selling well.

 This time of year is always a popular time for UK breaks, particularly for families.
-Bookings for UK breaks are also healthy with many customers travelling to coastlines, national parks and theme parks for the Easter season.
+ABTA members are reporting good levels of booking for UK breaks with many customers travelling to seaside resorts such as Bournemouth, Eastbourne and Llandudno where they will bask in unseasonably high temperatures of over 20C.

-Other regional airports, ferry terminals and the Channel Tunnel will also be extremely busy over the weekend with over 70,000 people booked to travel by Eurostar this weekend, with the most popular minibreak destination being Paris.
+Other regional airports, ferry terminals and the Channel Tunnel will also be extremely busy over the weekend with thousands booked to travel by Eurostar this weekend.

 Mark Tanzer ABTA Chief Executive said: